-Dan Petrosian is a Visiting Lecturer in Criminology and Sociology at the University of Westminster.
-He holds a BA (Hons) in Criminal Justice from the University of Westminster and an MA (Res) in Criminology from the University of Kent at Canterbury.
-He has formerly worked at various research organisations and the Crown Prosecution Service in Hertfordshire.
+Dan Petrosian is a Visiting Lecturer in Criminology & Sociology at the University of Westminster, Associate Lecturer in Criminology at The Open University and a Fellow of the Higher Education Academy.
+He has formerly worked with British Convict Criminology (BCC) and the Crown Prosecution Service in Hertfordshire.

 BA (Hons) in Criminal Justice: University of Westminster

 Postgraduate Certificate in Higher Education (PGCHE): University of Westminster

 Since joining the School of Social Sciences at the University of Westminster, Dan has been involved in a variety of teaching and module leading initiatives.
 In July 2021, he is co-leading the Crime and the London Underworld summer school module.

 He has more widely been involved with teaching on the following modules:

 - Psychology, Crime and the Popular Imagination

 - Politics, Protest and the Public Sphere

 Dan is a critical criminologist and anti-racism activist.
 His main fields of interest are in crime and social harm, frame analysis, qualitative research methods, progressive social movements, video activism, right-wing populism and post-truth politics.
 He is a member of the Harm & Evidence Research Collaborative (HERC) at The Open University.